bufbuild/docs.buf.build/docs/bsr/studio.md

 ease.

 With BSR enterprise, administrators can configure default Studio Agent URLs for anyone on their instance.
-Combined with Cookies & studio-agent header forwarding, this transforms Studio into the practical UI for any proto service at the company.
+Combined with Cookies & Studio Agent header forwarding, this transforms Studio into the practical UI for any proto service at the company.
 [Please reach out to learn more](https://buf.build/request-a-demo/).

-### Reference: studio-agent flags
+### Reference: Studio Agent flags

 Studio agent is included in the cli under `buf beta studio-agent`.
 This runs an HTTP(S) server that forwards requests from the Studio to the target URL.